iantrich/restriction-card/README.md

 Note: it is not recommended to set negative values for `*-lock-*-margin-*` variables to prevent a "lock" icon to be clipped.

-## Example Configurations
+## Example configurations

-Simple Lock example
+Simple lock example

 ![lock](lock.gif)